nicode-io/The_Starting_Point/README.md

       * :grey_exclamation::pencil2:**01-10** [Exercise 2 - SCSS Animated card](https://github.com/nicode-be/01-10-scss-animated-card)
   * JavaScript
     *  :construction: **01-11** [Introduction to JavaScript](https://github.com/nicode-be/01-11-algo-js)

+### Personnal projects :
+In life, you have to start somewhere, otherwise you'll never get anywhere.
+[You will find here the beginning of a portfolio](https://wwww.nicode.be), it contains more perseverance and passion than technique for the moment, but be sure that this will change quickly !

+Here is [a Tetris game](https://www.nicode.be/lightris) made thanks to [Freecodecamp.org](https:www.freecodecamp.org).
+I brought a minimalist design, the superfluous is more than often useless.

 ### Collaboration & feedback :
   I, [Nicolas](https://github.com/nicode-be), am at a start of a new career, it's a big change but it's so exciting !
   So feel strongly to give me any recommandation about my work, advice for future projects, and all comments you want.